Are you already familiar with the work of these famous photographers?

 Vivian Maier seemed to always be at the right place at the right time.

-Ansel Adams is well known for his breathtaking nature photographs in the 1930’s and for 25 years to follow.
+As a photographer, Ansel Adams is celebrated for his breathtaking nature photographs in the 1930’s and for 25 years to follow.
 Few people know that Ansel Adams was also a staunch environmentalist.
 Ansel Adams grew up in Northern California, and spent much of his youth at Yosemite National Park, which became the spotlight of his work.

-His first notable piece was his famous image Monolith, the Face of Half Dome.
-You can watch more about Ansel and his work below!
+His first notable piece was his prominent image Monolith, the Face of Half Dome.
+You can watch more about Ansel Adams and his Yosemite National Park work below!

-Another famous photographer, Steve McCurry shot one of the most famous photographs in National Geographic history.
-McCurry’s career took off when he snuck into Afghanistan before the Soviet invasion.
+Another prominent photographer, Steve McCurry shot one of the most celebrated photographs in National Geographic history.
+McCurry’s National Geographic career took off when he snuck into Afghanistan before the Soviet invasion.

-His most famous photograph is entitled “Afghan Girl,” is a simple portrait of a young girl.
-It is hard to describe how incredible the photograph is but there is just something so captivating about it.
-It captured the worlds attention and has been one of the most famous pictures to ever grace to cover of National Geographic.
+His most celebrated photograph is entitled “Afghan Girl” is a simple portrait of a young girl.
+It is hard to describe how incredible the Afghan Girl photograph is but there is just something so captivating about it.
+Afghan Girl captured the worlds attention and has been one of the most prominent photos to ever grace to cover of National Geographic.